 If you’re rushed in the morning, you’ll love these baked oatmeal cups with blueberries, banana, and eggs for added protein.

 They’re perfectly portioned servings of oatmeal in handy to-go muffin form.
-Grab one or two on your way out the door and you’re set!

 (Want more?
 Try these Baked Oatmeal Cups with Raisins and Walnuts.)

 But what kind of oats are best?
 Rolled?
 Instant?
 Steel-cut?

 We prefer steel-cut as they’re the least processed, but they also take the longest to cook.

 Rolled oats are what most people are used to — they take about 10 minutes to cook and your body digests them a little faster than steel-cut oats.

 Instant oats are the most processed and have the highest glycemic index ranking of the three types.

 For more on the benefits of oats and how you can modify your oatmeal to make it just like you want it, click here.